krusty45/gunbot-lite-config-creator/README.md

 This tool was adopted from Berti https://github.com/atomize/Gunfigurator

+# You can use a live version at: http://www.tradingbot.org/gblite-config/
+Note that keys inserted in the online version of this tool are not stored online.
+The online version is derived from index.html with Github Pages.
+You can review the code at any time.

 # NOTICE
 Gunbot LT (Lite) Config Creator is intended for Gunbot LT (Lite) It will NOT work with Gunbot XT Full Edition + GUI !!!